Literate Scripts

 A header may be needed to get the code to load, a typical example is this:

-Processing literate files programatically
+Processing literate files programmatically

 open System.IO